Ruhallah93/superior-scoring-rules/README.md

 ## Files & Directories

-1. Superior_Scoring_Rules.ipynb: It includes the implementation of
+1. Superior_Scoring_Rules.ipynb: It includes the implementation and analysis of the two proposed superior scoring rules.
+2. /history: This folder contains images of statistical analysis.
+3. /hyperparameters-tuning: This folder includes the results of hyperparameter tuning.

 ## Evaluation Methodology